Multi-Platform Approach to Mass Torts

 Herbert A. Simon

 This theory by social scientist, Herbert A. Simon, perfectly captures the biggest problem that marketing in the legal industry is facing.
+The internet is a huge space, with seemingly infinite content.
+You have to know where your potential clients are spending their time to break through to them.

 Are you capturing the right attention?
 Are you capturing enough of it?
 These questions should be driving your digital marketing strategy.
 If this is the first time you’ve asked yourself these questions – allow us to shed some light on your next campaign.